Skip to content

 Challengeable by: Auditor

-Calculate Scope 1 + 2 GHG emissions per GHG Protocol Corporate Standard + ESRS E1-6 + IFRS S2 + SEC Climate + California SB 253 What are Scope 1 direct emissions + Scope 2 indirect emissions from purchased electricity + heat + steam + cooling per GHG Protocol Corporate Standard?
+Calculate Scope 1 and 2 GHG emissions under the GHG Protocol Corporate Standard, ESRS E1-6 and IFRS S2 What are the Scope 1 direct emissions and the Scope 2 indirect emissions from purchased electricity, heat, steam and cooling under the GHG Protocol Corporate Standard?
 Rules Engine Auditor

-Deterministic Scope 1 + 2 emissions calculation under GHG Protocol Corporate Accounting and Reporting Standard plus ESRS E1-6 plus IFRS S2 paragraph 29 plus SEC Climate Subpart 1500 plus California SB 253 verification.
-Scope 1: direct emissions from owned + controlled sources (combustion in boilers + furnaces + vehicles + process emissions + fugitive emissions) calculated as activity data multiplied by emission factor (e.g., natural gas consumption m3 multiplied by IPCC AR6 emission factor kg CO2e/m3).
-Scope 2: indirect emissions from purchased electricity + heat + steam + cooling calculated using location-based method (grid average emission factors) plus market-based method (contractual instruments REC + GO + PPA + supplier-specific factors) per GHG Protocol Scope 2 Guidance 2015.
-Operational + financial control consolidation approach applied consistently
+Deterministic Scope 1 and 2 emissions calculation under the GHG Protocol Corporate Standard, ESRS E1-6, IFRS S2 paragraph 29, SEC Climate Subpart 1500, and California SB 253 verification.
+Scope 1 covers direct emissions from owned and controlled sources - combustion in boilers, furnaces, and vehicles, plus process and fugitive emissions - calculated as activity data multiplied by an emission factor (for example, natural-gas consumption in cubic metres times the IPCC AR6 factor in kg CO2e per cubic metre).
+Scope 2 covers indirect emissions from purchased electricity, heat, steam, and cooling, calculated by the location-based method (grid-average factors) and the market-based method (contractual instruments such as RECs, GOs, and PPAs, or supplier-specific factors) per the GHG Protocol Scope 2 Guidance 2015.
+The operational and financial control consolidation approach is applied consistently.

 Decision Record